 Here are 3 additional tips for choosing the right lawyer for your case.
 Choose a lawyer based on (1) Qualifications, (2) Compassion, and (3) Communication.
 For more information about these 3 tips, watch our short video entitled How to Choose the Right Attorney for Your Case.

-Q: How much will it cost me to file a breach of contract lawsuit?
+Q: How much does your firm charge to handle breach of contract lawsuits?

 A: Lawsuits can be very expensive.
 Many law firms only handle breach of contract suits on an hourly fee basis.
 That means you pay your lawyer an hourly up-front fee along with the expenses of the litigation.
 Most individuals and small business owners can’t afford that.
-That’s why LaGarde Law Firm handles contract claims under three different plans depending on the facts of each case.
+That’s why LaGarde Law Firm handles contract claims under three different plans depending on the facts of each case and the needs of our client.

 First, our firm may offer to work for you on an hourly fee basis like most other firms.
 That means you pay us by the hour and you pay the expenses of the litigation.